giantswarm/docs/src/content/guides/prepare-azure-subscription/index.md

 # Prepare an Azure subscription to run Giant Swarm workload clusters

-In a Giant Swarm installation the workload clusters (the clusters running your Kubernetes workloads) can run in a separate Azure subscription from the control plane.
+In a Giant Swarm installation the workload clusters (the clusters running your Kubernetes workloads) can run in a separate Azure subscription from the management cluster.
 This gives greater flexibility depending on the requirements and the use case.
-For example, it allows the control plane to be running in one Azure subscription, while workload clusters operate in different Azure subscriptions, depending on the customer entities using them.
+For example, it allows the management cluster to be running in one Azure subscription, while workload clusters operate in different Azure subscriptions, depending on the customer entities using them.

-Giant Swarm operates workload clusters using a service called `azure-operator` which runs on the control plane.
+Giant Swarm operates workload clusters using a service called `azure-operator` which runs on the management cluster.

 ## Overview